PriyenShah9/CS180/README.md

 ***
 ** Submission Responsibilities

-Submission to Vocareum -
+Submission to Vocareum - Arko Mukhopadhyay

-Submission of Report to Brightspace -
+Submission of Report to Brightspace - Ilina Adhikari

-Submission of Presentation to Brightspace - Crystal
+Submission of Presentation to Brightspace - Crystal Jiang